-- J. A. Skoog was born in East Union in Dahlgren Township on January 1,1861, the son of Swedish-born Lars (1822-1907) and Mary (Maria) (Bryngelsson or Bryngelsdotter) (1821-1898) Skoog.
+J. A. Skoog was born in East Union in Dahlgren Township on January 1,1861, the son of Swedish-born Lars (1822-1907) and Mary (Maria) (Bryngelsson or Bryngelsdotter) (1821-1898) Skoog.
 In the spring of 1858 his parents and older siblings immigrated, probably from Herrljunga, Västra Göteborg County, Sweden to America, with his grandfather, Johannes Andersson Skoog (1787-1879), arriving aboard the sailing vessel Minona on a nine-month cruise, which was chartered by a group of relatives, neighbors, and friends of the Skoogs in Sweden.
 The Skoog family settled on a farm homestead in East Union in Dahlgren Township, attending East Union Lutheran Church.
 When the Civil War broke out J.A.
 Skoog's father, Lars Skoog (1822-1809), enlisted in Company M of the famed First Minnesota Heavy Artillery Regiment, serving until 1865.
-In addition to farming his father Lars worked as a blacksmith for 25 years and helped build the historic 1868 East Union Lutheran Church structure.
-Lars Skoog also served as guardian to young Peter Broberg, the only survivor of the Daniel P. Broberg family of the New London area of Kandiyohi County, Minnesota.
-Seven-year old Peter Broberg's family of Swedish immigrants had been brutally massacred on Aug.
-20 by Dakota Indians in the Sioux Uprising of 1862.
-In later life Lars Skoog lived in quarters above the general store owned by his sons. - J. A. Skoog is sometimes known as Johan or John Alfred, sometimes as Alfred J. Skoog.
+In addition to farming, his father Lars worked as a blacksmith for 25 years and helped build the historic 1868 East Union Lutheran Church structure.
+Lars Skoog also served as guardian to young Peter Broberg, who was the lone survivor of the Daniel P. Broberg family of the New London area of Kandiyohi County, Minnesota.
+Seven-year old Peter Broberg's farming family of Swedish immigrants had been brutally massacred on Aug.
+20 in the early days of the U.S.-Dakota War of 1862.
+In later life Lars Skoog lived in quarters above the general store owned by his sons.

+J. A. Skoog is sometimes known as Johan or John Alfred, sometimes as Alfred J. Skoog.
 When young he attended the fledgling Gustavus Adolphus College and then spent 5 years in New Mexico and Colorado.
 In Minneapolis on Oct.
-31, 1889 Skoog married Dorothy

-(Dorothea/Dora) Severson, who was born in Rio, Wisconsin on Sept.
+31, 1889 Skoog married Dorothy (Dorothea/Dora) Severson, who was born in Rio, Wisconsin on Sept.
 12, 1865, the daughter of Mr. and Mrs. Helge Severson, who were born in Norway.
 The Skoogs moved to Carver where they lived for the rest of their lives, with J. A. Skoog engaging in the mercantile business for 45 years.
-J. A. Skoog was a partner with his brother, Andrew L. Skoog, in the A. L. Skoog and Brothers General Store until buying out his brother in 1909.
+J. A. Skoog was a partner with his brother, Andrew L. Skoog, in the A. L. Skoog and Brothers General Store, until buying out his brother in 1909.
 His brother, Andrew L. Skoog lived at 120 Third Street East in Carver.
 Skoog's general store once sat just to the south of the present day post office site.
-His brother, A. L. Skoog, lived on the same street, at 120 Third Street East.
 In 1911 J. A. Skoog was the victim of a robbery at his Carver store.
 The Skoogs had no children of their own but raised 3 foster children.

-J. A. Skoog was one of the 1922 directors of the Carver County Fair, held in Riverside Park, and was once Carver's mayor, as was later owner Cindy Monroe.
+J. A. Skoog was one of the 1922 directors of the Carver County Fair, held in Riverside Park in Carver, and was Carver's mayor from 1922-1923, as was later property owner

+Cindy Monroe from 1997-2000 as Carver's first female mayor.
 Johan Alfred (1861-1939) and Dorothy Skoog (1865-1938) are both buried in Carver's Mount Hope Cemetery.

-As late as the first part of the 20^{th} Century a spring came to the surface on the property, located between the sidewalk and embankment.
-The spring was boxed in and neighbors visited it to get fresh water.
+As late as the first part of the 20th Century a spring came to the surface on the property, located between the sidewalk and embankment.
+The spring was boxed in and neighbors often visited it to get fresh water.